Science, Knowledge and Technology Today:

 - Marion Fourcade, Professor of Sociology and Director of Social Science Matrix at the University of California, Berkeley,

-- Santiago Molina, Assistant Professor of Sociology at Northwestern University.
+- Santiago Molina, Assistant Professor of Sociology at Northwestern University, and

-The pre-conference will be held at the Division for Interdisciplinary Studies at The City College of New York, CUNY.
+The pre-conference will be held at the Division for Interdisciplinary Studies at The City College of New York, CUNY at 25 Broadway, 7th Floor, New York, NY 10004.

 Stay tuned for a link to donate to the conference (to cover the cost of space, technology, and food).

-Pre-Conference Organizing Committee: Claire Decoteau (Chair), Emily Vasquez, Jorge Ochoa, Joan Robinson, Larry Au, Melanie Jeske, Natalie Aviles, Zach Griffen, Santiago Molina
+SKAT Pre-Conference Committee: Claire Decoteau (Chair), Emily Vasquez, Jorge Ochoa, Joan Robinson, Larry Au, Melanie Jeske, Natalie Aviles, Zach Griffen, Santiago Molina